virtualsquare/virtualsquare.github.io/status.md

 ## News

+New ioth utilities (2022 June):

+* `iothnamed` is a DNS server/forwarder/cache for the Internet of Threads supporting hash based IPv6 addresses and OTIP, i.e. one time IP.

+* `namedhcp` is
+a dhcpv6 server using the FQDN option (fully qualified domain name) to query the DNS for the address to assign.
+(It can be used with iothnamed for hash based addresses and OTIP).
+The repository provides also `namedhcp4` providing the same feature for IPv4.

 ioth utilities:

 * `iothconf`: Internet of Threads (IoTh) stack configuration made easy peasy: one string configuration for ioth stacks.